What is hepatitis B?

 What is the window period for hepatitis B?

-The window period for hepatitis B is usually eight weeks but can be up to six months (RIVM, 2017).
+The window period for hepatitis B is usually four weeks but can be up to six months (RIVM, 2017).

 When should you take a hepatitis B test?